m4ttsch/omscs-notes-notes/computer-networks/network-security.md

 The internet was designed for simplicity.
 Security was not a primary consideration when the internet was designed.

-In addition, the internet is “on by default”.
+In addition, the internet is "on by default".
 In other words, when a host is connected to internet, it is by default reachable by any other host that has a public IP address.

-This “on by default” model wasn’t an issue when the internet consisted of a small number of trusted networks, but as the internet continued to grow, the model has come under fire.
+This "on by default" model wasn’t an issue when the internet consisted of a small number of trusted networks, but as the internet continued to grow, the model has come under fire.

 Part of the reason that model doesn’t work is because hosts are insecure.
 This makes it possible, and sometimes easy, for a remote attacker to compromise a machine that is connected to the internet and commandeer it for purposes of attack.